brooklynrail/brooklynrail-platform/content/events/2023/10/sunil-gupta-the-new-pre-raphaelites.md

 title: "Sunil Gupta: The New Pre-Raphaelites"
 deck: "Featuring Gupta and Ksenia M. Soboleva "
 summary: Artist Sunil Gupta joins Rail contributor Ksenia M. Soboleva for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by a member of the Rail team.
 people:
   - person: sunil-gupta
   - person: ksenia-m-soboleva